 2. Brera apartments Alla Scala we had hesitated for a long time with this accommodation also very well located.
 It’s a flat so it’s easier to cook than in a hotel.

-Have a great trip the European capital of fashion!
+Have a great trip !
 This article help you ?
 Feel free to leave us a review below, ask any question, leave us 5 stars or share on social media (our Instagram) we will answer you with pleasure.